cblgh/rotonde-choo/README.md

 * Then create a [Hashbase](https://hashbase.io) account
   * Having created an account, click [Login](https://hashbase.io/login)
   * Click on [*Upload archive*](https://hashbase.io/new-archive)
-  * In the URL box, give it the long id from before.
-(This is called the archive key.)
+  * In the URL box, give it the long id from before (This is called the archive key)
   * Write `rotonde` in the Name box
-  * Right-click https:// (or press the little clipboard) to copy the Hashbase archive url.
+  * Right-click https:// (or press the little clipboard) to copy the Hashbase archive url

-    The copied url will look like `https://rotonde-username.hashbase.io`.
+    The copied url will look like `https://rotonde-username.hashbase.io`

     _if you filled in something else in the Name box above your url will reflect what you wrote instead_
   * Check back in a while to make sure that the progress bar has reached 100%.
 If it's still at 0% after 15-30 minutes (and you've kept your Rotonde client open) something might be wrong and you should tell [cblgh](https://twitter.com/cblgh) about it.